The Zope Web Framework

-The bluebream distribution provides a template based project creation based on PasteScript template.
+The bluebream distribution provides a quick project creation tool based on PasteScript templates.
 Once BlueBream is installed, run paster command to create the project directory structure.
 The create sub-command provided by paster will show a wizard to create the project directory structure.

 $ paster create -t bluebream

 This will bring a wizard asking details about your new project.
-If you provide package name, namespace package name and version number, you will get a working application which can be modified further.
-The project name will be used as the name of egg.
+If you provide a package name and version number, you will get a working application which can be modified further.
+The project name will be used as the egg name.
 You can also change the values provided later.

-The project name can be give given as a command line argument:
+The project name can be given as a command line argument:

 $ paster create -t bluebream sampleproject

 If you provide an option from the command line, it will not be prompted by the wizard.
-The other variables are give below, you may be give the values from command line, if required:
+The other variables are given below, you can give the values from the command line, if required:

-- interpreter – Name of custom Python interpreter
+- interpreter – Name of the custom Python interpreter

 - description – One-line description of the package